Today, we will talk about the best Canon lens for night photography.

 It has an excellent blurred background, and because it’s f2, it performs well in low light.

-So, if you’re looking for an excellent, fast, all-around prime, I think this is the one that is the best choice.
+So, if you’re looking for an excellent, fast, all-around prime, I think this is the best choice.

 So street photography, landscapes, and family travel are all possible with this lens.